moegamad-uj/GIS-in-R-2025/README.md

 Moegamad Uzair Jack
 2025-02-24

-## What spatial patterns and potential biases emerge in the global distribution of Nightjar (Caprimulgidae) species based on GBIF occurrence records?
+# What spatial patterns and potential biases can be identified in the global distribution of Nightjars (Caprimulgidae) based on GBIF occurrence records, and how do human observations influence these patterns?

-# Mapping Nightjar Sightings with R
+## Mapping Nightjar Sightings with R

 ## About